FelixYu120/League_of_Legends_Analysis/README.md

   frameborder="0"
 ></iframe>

-This shows that it is significant, we reject the null hypothesis, and that golddiffat15 is very dependent on the region.
+This shows that it is significant, I reject the null hypothesis, and that golddiffat15 is very dependent on the region.
 And with further data analysis, I found out that all LPL's statistics for anything related to the actual game content are missing.
 This might be due to a privacy issue in China, where they don't want to release their information.
 This proves that it is MAR, meaning that the missingness is because of another column: region.
 I then looked at other regions that are not lpl and found out that they had no missingness at all.

 I then proceeded to a non-important predictor: damagetotower.
 This is not important to my analysis because I only care about early game statistics, and this is very unrelated.
 I used a 0.05 significance level and used the TVD again for the test statistic.
 Null Hypothesis: The distribution of league when damagetotower is missing is the same as the distribution of league when damagetotower is not missing.